fanoush/ds-d6/espruino/DFU/F07/README.md

 - Upload minimal stripped down build of Epruino via standard Nordic DFU (via nrfConnect or DaFlasher)
 - Backup existing bootloader and UICR (just in case)
 - Fix UICR at 0x10001018 to point to 0x7e000 so that bootloader or softdevice DFU update works
-- Upload new single bank bootloader via DFU or directly from minimal Espruino
+- Upload new single bank bootloader directly from minimal Espruino
 - Upload full size SDK11 based Espruino

 #### Backing up bootloader and UICR